carlsborg/dust/INSTALL.md

 #### Working with existing EC2 instances

 Edit and load the template samples/cloud.cnf.
-It defines basic cloud config including region and key.
+It defines basic cloud config including region and key, but no nodes.